 Bit is an open-source CLI tool for components collaboration.
 You can find the Bit repo here.
 You can install Bit locally on your workspace to start working with Bit.
 For sharing components, you can set up your own server, or you can use bit.dev.
-Unlike the Bit CLI, bit.dev server is a proprietary tool owned by Bit.
-Bit.dev provides additional functionality on top of a bit server, such as components search, playground and CI for components.
+Unlike the Bit CLI, the bit.dev server is a proprietary tool owned by Bit.
+Bit.dev provides additional functionality on top of a bit server, such as component search, playground and CI for components.
 Bit.dev offers free plans for public collections and personal accounts and paid plans for private collections for organizations.

-Is Git and Bit the same?
+Are Git and Bit the same?

 Git is a distributed version-control system for tracking changes in source code during software development.
 Git manages changes in files' contents without any reference to their structure or semantics.
 Bit adds a layer on top of Git that understands the internal structure of the code as components and managing their internal relationships.